avldokuchaev/selinkpro-seo-extension/README.md

-# SeLinkPro: SEO Metrics & Backlink Monitor
+# SeLinkPro: Technical SEO Audit and Backlink Monitoring Software

-Browser extension for technical SEO analysis, domain metrics checking, and backlink monitoring directly in your browser.
+SeLinkPro is a technical SEO audit and backlink monitoring software.
+Stop managing backlinks in spreadsheets.
+The platform provides 9 core modules: Technical SEO Site Audit, Semantic Internal Linking, Bulk PR Checker, Bulk Domain Metrics and PBN Checker, Bulk Google and Yandex Index Checker, Automated Backlink Monitor, SEO Anchor Cloud Analyzer, SEO Structure Analyzer, and Semantic Backlink Analyzer.
+Built for agencies and solo SEOs.
+Pay only for the URLs you check.

 Official website: https://selinkpro.com

+## Browser Extension

+This repository contains the official browser extension for SeLinkPro, allowing for technical SEO analysis, domain metrics checking, and backlink monitoring directly in your browser.

 ## How it works